COVID-19 GUIDANCE: Email to resident students, positive test - Fall 2022

 Thank you for notifying us of your positive COVID-19 test.
-Please read this entire message to understand the next steps.
+We know this may be a difficult time, and we’re here to help you get well and navigate next steps.
+Please read this entire message to understand what to do next.

 ISOLATE FOR AT LEAST 5 FULL DAYS from the date of your positive test.
 You may end isolation on or after Day 6 ONLY if you meet the following criteria: